Our Mission & Values

-Stephanie graduated with a M.S. in Communicative Sciences from SFSU.
-She speaks English, Cantonese (conversational), and basic Spanish.
-She has experience working in outpatient clinics, acute hospital setting, and school setting.
+Stephanie has a Master of Science in Communicative Disorders from San Francisco State University.
+She speaks English and Cantonese (conversational).
+She has experience working in outpatient clinics, acute hospitals, and schools.
 Her interests in the field include feeding disorders, early intervention, autism spectrum disorders, bilingual language acquisition, and developmental delays.

 She is trained in the SOS (Sequential Oral Sensory) Approach to Feeding, P.R.O.M.P.T; ADOS (Autism Diagnostic Observation Scales), and the NBO (New Born Observation Screening).
 She is reliable in the NCAST Feeding Scales.
-Stephanie has specialized training in working with children on the autism spectrum to Project Common Ground, a project supported by the U.S. Department of Education.
-She is currently continuing her education with the Napa Infant-Parent Mental Health Fellowship.
-She hopes to integrate her learning of mental health into the world of speech and language.
+Stephanie has specialized training in working with children on the autism spectrum through Project Common Ground, a project supported by the U.S. Department of Education.
+She is an alumni of the Napa Infant-Parent Mental Health Fellowship.

 Stephanie is a member of ASHA & CalAIMH.
 She also served on the board of the Asian Pacific Islander Speech Language Hearing Caucus as the PR & Media Coordinator.
 She has presented at the Zero-to-Three Conference (2017) & ASHA conference (2017).
 Stephanie conducted research on parent perspective on heritage language maintenance for children on the autism spectrum for her master's thesis and presented on it.
 She has also assisted with summer research in the Voice and Research Lab at Hong Kong University.